UBC-biol525D/UBC-biol525D.github.io/Topic_6/README.md

 # navigate to home directory
 cd

-# open up your bash profile
+# open up your bash profile (in our home directory)
 emacs .bashrc  # I like emacs, but use whichever text editor you prefer

 ```